sysgears/domain-schema/packages/formik/README.md

 ### Generate form fields without form

 If we need maximum flexibility, we can generate only fields without the form itself.
-For that we should use ```generateField``` method instead of ```generateForm```.
+For that we should use ```generateFields``` method instead of ```generateForm```.
 But note, that you should use Formik manually when you generating fields without form.

 ```js
 const fieldSet = userForm.generateFields();